evan-william/personal-project/Github Projects/Complete Projects/Discord Bot/readme.md

 - Responds to certain text messages like "halo" or "lempar dadu dong"
 - Sends private messages when the command starts with `?`
-- Chooses a random fallback response when input is unrecognized
 - Uses environment variables (`.env`) to keep the bot token safe
 - Prints user message info to the console for testing and debugging